avamalino/section5/README.md

 2. Under "Source", select "GitHub Actions"
 3. The workflow will automatically deploy on pushes to the `main` branch
 4. Your site will be published at `https://<your-github-username>.github.io/<repository-name>/`

+Common errors fixed
+1.) too many comments after each line of code. fixed to be more concise above each chunk of code 2.) buttons had repetitive counter update code so created it's own function to be called in place of that 3.) certain ID's had their own variables and others didn't. added some variables to keep a common convention and also changed variable names to be less confusing